stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes group ownership of the hello file This script changes owner and group for a file
-TRhis script changes owner and group ownership for symbolic link
+TRhis script changes owner and group ownership for symbolic link The 102-if_only script changes fownership from guillame to betty